Meet the REAL Team

 REAL Executive Board

-Olivia Dunn (Co-Webmaster) is in her second year of pursuing a Master’s degree in International Education, with a focus on Education in Emergencies and Education Policy, and has a BA in International Studies from Northern Michigan University.
-She currently serves as one of the Co-Webmasters for REAL and the Treasurer for GW’s International Education Association.
-Her research interests center on the role of identity and belonging in education for refugees and IDPs, as well as education retention for youth in Central America.
-Olivia has previously worked in campaign finance on all levels from local to Congressional to Senatorial.
+Olivia Dunn (Co-Lab Leader) is in her final year of pursuing a Master’s degree in International Education, with a focus on Education in Emergencies and Education Policy, and has a BA in International Studies from Northern Michigan University.
+She currently serves as one of the Co-Lab Leaders for REAL and the Treasurer for GW’s International Education Association.
+Her research interests center on the role of identity and belonging in education for refugees and IDPs, as well as educational resilience in crisis contexts.
+Olivia has previously worked in campaign finance on all levels, from local to Congressional to Senatorial.
 Olivia’s experience allows her to see the intersectionality between education, finance, and politics.
 Currently, Olivia serves as an Admissions Coordinator for the Elliot School of International Affairs Graduate Admissions, where she gets to work with and uplift the world’s future leaders.
 When Olivia is not working, you can find her in your nearest bookstore or library.

 Maria Fusca (Editorial Team) is currently the Program Manager, Conference Program at NAFSA: Association of International Educators, where she works on developing, managing, and evaluating the content of NAFSA’s annual conference, which brings together over 8,000 educators and service providers in the field of international education.
 She recently graduated Summa Cum Laude from the George Washington University Honors program with a BA in International Affairs and minors in Cross-Cultural Communication and Sociocultural Anthropology.
 During her studies, Maria interned at the Institute of World Politics, the House Foreign Affairs Committee’s subcommittee House Democracy Partnership, and the State Department’s Bureau of Population, Refugees, and Migration.
 As an immigrant herself, she has always been interested in supporting access to education for migrants regardless of their legal status.